 Finally, when God’s word is taught in church, there is little or no help with application.
 If you are teaching your 16-year-old how to drive a car, you would not give them a lengthy lecture about driving and then expect them to be ready to take the behind-the-wheel driver’s test.

-How Small Groups Study the Bible
+How the Bible Is Studied

 Most small groups do not have a qualified Bible teacher.
 Consequently, many small groups access Bible teaching through a DVD or the internet, but this teaching is usually topical or limited to a small portion of a book of the Bible.
 The end result is a fragmented understanding of the Bible and often the students are not actively engaged in studying the text for themselves.